kill processes by name.

 killall returns a zero return code if at least one process has been killed for each listed command, or no commands were listed and at least one process matched the -u and -Z search criteria. killall returns non-zero otherwise.

-A killall process never kills itself (but may kill other killall processes).
+A killall process never kills itself (but can kill other killall processes).

 location of the proc file system

-Typing killall name may not have the desired effect on non-Linux systems, especially when done by a privileged user. e.g. on Solaris it will kill all active processes.
+Typing killall name might not have the desired effect on non-Linux systems, especially when done by a privileged user. e.g. on Solaris it will kill all active processes.

 Killing by file only works for executables that are kept open during execution, i.e. impure executables can't be killed this way.